jdillard/structed_tutorial/editme.rst

 *Italics* and **bold** font are typically employed to make emphasized text stand out.

-Documents are stored in the reStructuredText_ format, an open, extensible `lightweight markup language`_ that supports publishing to a multitude of formats including HTML, EPub and PDF. *struct:ed* facilitates editing of reStructuredText documents by providing an environment that frees the user from having to remember the syntax for all of the different document elements and eliminating the occurrence of syntax errors.
+Documents are stored in the reStructuredText_ format, an open, `extensible
+<test_>`_ `lightweight markup language`_ that supports publishing to a
+multitude of formats including HTML, EPub and PDF. *struct:ed* facilitates editing of reStructuredText documents by providing an environment that frees the user from having to remember the syntax for all of the different document elements and eliminating the occurrence of syntax errors.
 Additionally, it represents the document in a format that is easy to navigate, for example by displaying the section titles in a larger font.

 These reStructuredText documents need to be stored somewhere, of course.
 The first backend *struct:ed* supports is **GitHub**.
 Documents are stored in a git